top of page

 p1.png

 A future goal of the CV group is building a neural network from scratch to serve as our new object detection model.
+There has been some progress on this but it is still in its elementary development phase.

 Sensors